munyasya21/shop-yangu/README.md

 - **KakaLuxe**: Men's products

 ## Product Management:
-- Add new products to each shop
+- Added new products to each shop
-- Update existing products
+- Updated existing products
-- Delete products (with warnings if products exist)
+- Deleted products (with warnings if products exist)

 ## Shop Management:
-- Create new shops
+- Created new shops
-- Delete shops (only if they have no products)
+- Deleted shops (only if they have no products)

 ## User Interface:
 - Utilized **Tailwind CSS** for responsive and modern design